kgruiz/vercelenv-zsh/README.md

 # vercelenv-zsh

-**`vercelenv` provides a unified Zsh function to manage Vercel environment variables (push, pull, clean).**

-Keep your local `.env.local` in sync with Vercel’s development, preview, and production targets, and prune stale entries.
+`vercelenv` provides a unified Zsh function to manage Vercel environment variables (push, pull, clean).
+It keeps your local `.env.local` in sync with Vercel’s development, preview, and production targets, and prunes stale entries.

 ## Key Features